susanna schantz

 narrow-banded green

-SIGN BROKEN, MESSAGE INSIDE is the 2026 Juniper Poetry Prize winner for debut poetry collection (forthcoming, University of Massachusetts Press).
+Advance praise for SIGN BROKEN, MESSAGE INSIDE, the recipient of the 2026 Juniper Literary Prize for debut collection (University of Massachusetts Press, 2027):

 "There is Something Savage," La Piccioletta Barca